 Free video interview tools like Skype help to streamline the interview process for both interviewers and candidates.

-Online tools that allow you to evaluate candidates more efficiently, like Raporrative, can help to accelerate the candidate selection process.
+Applicant Tracking Systems that allow you to evaluate candidates more efficiently, like Greenhouse, can help to accelerate the candidate selection process.

 Offering learning tools like Lessonly to employees is a boost to your employer brand, and offering new hires access to these online tools will help them hit the ground running at your company.